-I hope you are sitting next to a pool somewhere with a tasty beverage in hand while you are reading this post.
+SUMMER!
+WELCOME!
+There’s lots of reasons to enjoy being a teacher, and a high one up on the list is summer break.
+I hope you are sitting next to a pool somewhere with a tasty beverage in hand while you are reading this list of summer book reads for teachers.
 If not, get there!
 You deserve it!

 This post contains affiliate links, which basically means that if you purchase something using one of the links below, I earn a percentage from your purchase.
 This helps me continue to support The Simply Organized Teacher!
 You can read my full disclosure policy here.

 I also hope that you have a nice selection of books piled up next to you.
 My favorite things about summer are catching up on books, TV shows, and sleep!
 So lots of reading, Netflix binging and napping going on over here!

 I hope that you are not spending too much time doing school stuff.
 But, if I know you, I’m sure you have a few things in mind to work on this summer.
 If you are planning on doing some work this summer for the new year, I’d love to have you join my course Kickstart Your School Year: A Teacher’s Guide to Organizing and Planning for the New Year!